 : Inapplicability of Certain Laws and Regulations to Assisted Living Residences

-::
+: Emergency Waivers

+: Use or Disclosure of Personal Data Between and Among EOHHS Agencies

 12.01: Scope and Purpose

 651 CMR 12.00 sets forth the requirements for Certification, renewal of Certification and suitability for Applicants and Sponsors of Assisted Living Residences.
 The purpose of 651 CMR 12.00 is to: promote the availability of services for elderly or disabled persons in a residential environment; to promote dignity, individuality, and privacy to support and preserve decision-making ability of such persons and to promote their health, safety, and welfare; to promote the ability of Assisted Living Residents to age in place; and to promote continued improvement of Assisted Living Residences.